 The Census Bureau exists “to share as much useful data as possible” with businesses and government agencies so they can use the data for reasons such as research and projections.
 However, the Census depends on Americans trusting the government to keep the personal information they report safe.
 In addition to the federal laws that protect data collected by the Census from any other use, even in court, the Census Bureau has taken steps to prevent identification of specific households and individuals.
 For more information, see these explainers from the Census Bureau on federal law regarding the confidentiality of your census responses and the safety of your data.

-California is one state concerned about undercounting, and is budgeting $187 million on a campaign to get its 40 million residents to participate in the 2020 Census.
+California is one state concerned about undercounting, and budgeted $187 million on a campaign to get its 40 million residents to participate in the 2020 Census.
 This included custom marketing campaigns and partnerships with nonprofit organizations that have been “showered with grants to boost response in hard-to-count areas.”
 In rural California, for example, where lack of internet service can impede responses, efforts focused on community events and using billboards.
 About half the states allotted close to $300 million for similar census campaigns.

 The other half of the states are more like Texas (with 29 million residents, second in population behind California), where “a volunteer corps of civic groups, philanthropies, local governments, and others” are trying to reach those who may be undercounted.
 The Texas Legislature failed to pass a bill that would have committed $50 million to census response efforts.
 For many of these states, efforts provided by the private sector filled gaps in tight state budgets.

 The Citizenship Question

-The Commerce Department under President Trump wanted to ask a citizenship question on the 2020 Census, which created quite a bit of turbulence.
+The Commerce Department under the Trump administration wanted to ask a citizenship question on the 2020 Census, which created quite a bit of turbulence.
 Three courts blocked the admittance of such a question to the Census, which then went to the Supreme Court Justices.
 On June 27, 2019, the Supreme Court agreed with the lower courts in a 5-4 decision.